Morvine-otieno/dsc-phase-1-project-v3/README.md

 The dataset originates from the National Transportation Safety Board (NTSB) and encompasses civil aviation accident records spanning from 1962 to 2023.
 It contains thousands of rows and includes columns such as:

-- Event Date: Date of the accident
+- Event Date: Date of the accident.
-- Aircraft Type: Model or category of aircraft
+- Aircraft Type: Model or category of aircraft.
-- Injury Severity: Fatal, serious, minor, or none
+- Injury Severity: Fatal, serious, minor, or none.
-- Location: Where the accident occurred
+- Location: Where the accident occurred.
-- Cause: Probable cause or contributing factors
+- Cause: Probable cause or contributing factors.
-- Number of Fatalities: Count of deaths per incident
+- Number of Fatalities: Count of deaths per incident.

 This data provides a comprehensive view of aviation safety across decades.